-The Awards Ceremony will be held on March 30, 2014 in Bahia, Brazil, during the Annual Meeting of the IDB Board of Governors.
+The Awards Ceremony was held last March 30, 2014 in Bahia, Brazil, during the Annual Meeting of the IDB Board of Governors.

 Congratulations to the winners of this Third Edition!